VerseChow/Adversarial-Dual-Frame-FCN-for-DAVIS-Challenge-2016/README.md

 # DAVIS_GAN_Model
-This is a Generative adversarial Network model for DAVIS challenge, authors are Yuming Yuan, Yunwen Zhou, Mani, Kaijia
+This is a Generative adversarial Network model for DAVIS challenge, authors are Yuming Yuan, Yunwen Zhou, Mani, Kaijia.
+This model is named as Adversarial Dual-Frame FCN.

+Foe the idea of this model, you could access this link to see its principle and its results, [Adversarial Dual-Frame FCN](https://docs.google.com/presentation/d/1k8rO1-2coHTip0Ce5fQkh9rRY_gotq4ieNQ2QNhHB3M/edit?usp=sharing)